Confidence When Dating: Stop Performing and Start Choosing

-A guide for women who want to stop auditioning for love, rebuild dating self-trust, and choose from clarity instead of anxiety.
+A guide to confidence when dating for women who want to stop performing, reduce people-pleasing, and choose from self-trust.

 Many women are taught how to be appealing before they are taught how to choose well.